o3de/o3de-extras/Gems/WarehouseAssets/README.md

 ![](docs/images/PrefabsFolder.png)

-All the prefabs have appropriate physics parameters including collision shape.
+All the prefabs have appropriate physics parameters including collision shapes.

-#### Basic Components ####
+#### Basic Components

 ![](docs/images/Components.png)

 A set of basic items to be used in the warehouse is located in the `Components` folder.
-The prefabs (on the image, left to right):
+The prefabs (in the image, left to right):

 - `WarehouseRack.prefab`
 - `WarehouseBox1.prefab`